GoogleCloudPlatform/deploystack-auditlogs-to-bq/README.md

 * A log filter which is a Cloud Logging log query (see [documentation](https://cloud.google.com/logging/docs/view/logging-query-language)) used to target specific audit logs to route to BigQuery.
 Note that you'll need to escape the quotes symbols.
 For example filters, please see the next section in this ReadMe.
 * Identity groups for both Owner and Reader role on the BigQuery dataset.
-* Granting the [Logging Admin IAM role](https://cloud.google.com/iam/docs/understanding-roles#logging.admin) to the person running this script is recommended.
+* It is recommended to grant the [Logging Admin IAM role](https://cloud.google.com/iam/docs/understanding-roles#logging.admin) to the person running this script.

 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://shell.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/GoogleCloudPlatform/deploystack-auditlogs-to-bq&cloudshell_image=gcr.io%2Fds-artifacts-cloudshell%2Fdeploystack_custom_image&cloudshell_git_branch=main&cloudshell_tutorial=tutorial.md)

-In case of failure, you can simply click on the button again to relaunch the ephemeral Cloud Shell environment or run the following command in the same shell:
+In the event of an issue, you have the option to easily relaunch the ephemeral Cloud Shell environment by clicking the button again.
+Alternatively, you can execute the following command in the same shell:

 ``` {shell}
 deploystack install
 ```

-*In case this fails* for any reason during the process, please refer to the section below and manually delete the audit log sink before running the command again.
+*In case of any issues* during the process, please refer to the section below and follow the manual steps to delete the audit log sink before rerunning the command.

-If a warning regarding an undeclared variable should appear, this can safely be ignored.
+If a warning about an undeclared variable appears, you can safely disregard it.

 This is the startup screen that appears after clicking the button and confirming:

 ![cloud_shell](cloud_shell.png)

 During the process, you will be asked for some user input.
 All necessary variables are explained at the bottom of this ReadMe file.
-In case of failure, you can simply click the button again.
+In the rare event of a failure, you can easily retry by clicking the button again.

 <center>
 <h4>🎉 Congratulations! 🎉  <br />